CityofSantaMonica/mds-provider/fake/README.md

 --inactivity    The percent of the fleet that remains inactive; e.g.
                 --inactivity=0.05 means 5% of the fleet remains inactive

---output        Path to a directory to write the resulting data file(s)
+--output        Path to a directory (in the container) to write the resulting data file(s)
 ```

 ## Container Configuration